-Walter’s father was Francis W. Hutchins, a successful dry goods merchant in New York, who was born in Connecticut on May 17, 1829.
-Walter’s mother was Adelaide F. Williams Taft, who was born in Savannah, Georgia, about 1837.
+Francis W. Hutchins was a successful dry goods merchant in New York.
+He was born in Connecticut on May 17, 1829.
+Adelaide F. Williams Taft, who was born in Savannah, Georgia, about 1837.
 Francis died July 2, 1885, and was buried in Green-Wood Cemetery in Brooklyn, New York.
 After Francis died, Adelaide married Henry Parkinson Sharp, a well-known English lawyer.

 Walter’s sister was Florence Mathews Hutchins (1868-1935).
 In January 1890, Florence married Baron Simon Alfred von Oppenheim (1864-1932), a member of the Oppenheim banking family.